 Eddie Paterson is a researcher, writer, poet and very occasional dramaturg.
 He lectures in creative writing: scriptwriting at The University of Melbourne.
 His latest book is redactor (Whitmore Press, 2017), which was shortlisted for the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 John Bray Poetry Award.

 Bella Li is a writer, editor and PhD candidate at the University of Melbourne.
-She is the author of Argosy (Vagabond Press, 2017), which won the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 Kenneth Slessor Prize.
-Her latest book is Lost Lake (Vagabond Press, 2018).
+Her first book, Argosy (Vagabond Press, 2017), won the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 NSW Premier’s Literary Award for Poetry.
+Her second book, Lost Lake (Vagabond Press, 2018), was shortlisted for the 2018 QLD Literary Award for Poetry.

 Libby Austen has been a graphic artist for many years and worked at some of Melbourne’s top advertising agencies.
 Currently she teaches in the Graphic Design Department at Holmesglen TAFE, Chadstone.